snake-charmer-devs/snake-charmer/README.md

     vagrant up charmed34

-And wouldn't it be great if you could do that from pretty much any Windows, Mac or Linux machine, and know that you'd get the exact same environment every time?
+And wouldn't it be great if you could do that from pretty any machine, and know that you'd get the exact same environment every time?

 Well, read on.